carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  must be in the range ``1..M``.
 The environment variable ``LIT_RUN_SHARD`` can also be used in place of this option.

+.. option:: --filter=REGEXP

+  Run only those tests whose name matches the regular expression specified in ``REGEXP``.
+The environment variable ``LIT_FILTER`` can be also used in place of this option, which is especially useful in environments where the call to ``lit`` is issued indirectly.

 ADDITIONAL OPTIONS
 ------------------